omar-zeineddine/property-marketplace/Readme.md

-A brief high-level overview of the tech stack used in the Devlog web app:
+A brief high-level overview of the tech stack used in the Property Marketplace web app:

 - Frontend: